anishlamichhane2000/book_finder_application/README.md

-Book Finder Application
+📚 Book Finder Application

-A simple Flutter project to search and manage books.
+A fun and powerful Flutter app to search and manage your favorite books effortlessly! 🚀

+🎯 Features

+🔍 Search for books instantly

+📂 Save books to your local database

+⚡ Fast and responsive UI

+🌍 Fetch book details using an API

-Getting Started
+🛠️ Getting Started

 Prerequisites